 Apple iPhone 7 Plus: A play to zoom

 The Apple iPhone 7 Plus features two cameras on the rear.
-Both are 12-megapixels, both offer optical image stabilisation, but they offer a different focal length.
+Both are 12-megapixels, but they offer a different focal length.
 The first camera offers 23mm zoom, which is sort of wide - not super wide like LG, but wider than the old iPhone camera.
+Only the wide lens has optical image stabilisation.

 The second camera is zoomed at 56mm.
 This means that everything appears closer through this lens.
 It's like LG's pairing, but reversed.
 The idea, according to Apple, is to let you zoom without losing so much quality.
 To get closer to the subject you can switch to the 56mm camera and any digital zooming you then do is starting from a closer position, so the loss in quality will be slightly lessened compared to a regular smartphone camera.